Forklift Stability Triangle: Understanding Balance and Safety

 Forklifts are essential in warehouses, construction sites, and logistics operations, but they also pose serious safety risks if not handled correctly.
 One of the most crucial aspects of forklift safety is understanding the forklift stability triangle, which determines how weight is distributed and how a forklift remains stable during operation.

-This guide will break down the three points of a forklift that make up the stability triangle, explain how to determine and control forklift stability, and introduce the forklift stability triangle formula to ensure safe handling and accident prevention.
+This guide will break down the three points of a forklift's stability triangle, explain how to determine and control forklift stability, and introduce the forklift stability triangle formula to ensure safe handling and prevent accidents.

 What Is the Forklift Stability Triangle?